yasicreeper/Penrion/README.md

 3. Grant administrator privileges for driver installation

 ### 3. Connect Devices
-1. Ensure both devices are on the same WiFi network
+1. Ensure both devices are on the same network (5GHz WiFi recommended)
 2. Launch the Windows app first
 3. Open the iOS app - it will auto-discover the PC
 4. Tap "Connect" when your PC appears